zekarias-tilahun/mineral-python/README.md

 Format
 A matrix W of n x m dimensions

 n is the number of nodes
-m is equal to n if W is an adjacency matrix of the graph or m is the number of attributes if W is an attribute matrix.
+m is equal to n if W is an adjacency matrix of the graph m is the number of attributes if W is an attribute matrix.
-It can be a *.txt text or *.npy numpy binary file.
+W can be a *.txt text or *.npy numpy binary file.
 ```